Brianland

 1:43:40 – She calls him “Bob” to cue him that she knows who he is. (because she’s part of Sergio’s network woven into the town)

-She asks – “Are you diabetic?” and nods her head Yes to him.
+She asks – “Are you diabetic?” and subtly nods her head Yes to him.
+As a (real) nurse in a jail she knows there’s cameras everywhere and she has to be imperceptibly discreet.

-“Did you take your insulin yesterday?” and nods her head no.
+“Did you take your insulin yesterday?” and subtly nods her head no.

 “Officer, we’re not going to be able to take this one.
 He needs to go out to the E.R.”